 Active travel for everyday access to goods and services; shopping, schools, doctors, leisure… must become the norm if Britain is to meet its climate/carbon targets.
 The question is not if; but how and when.

 We all want a happy, healthy, flourishing Petersfield, but how are we to get there?

 How do you access the Town now, how do your children travel to school, to sports, to leisure facilities, what facilities would increase your use and enjoyment of the town centre and at the same time reduce your carbon footprint?
 Come and have your say.

-Rob Mocatta, SDNPA member, Hampshire and EHDC councillor and a champion of active travel will talk about the current short term measures seen around the town centre and progress on longer term goals on how we access services and businesses.
-Then John Palmer, PTC councillor and one of the main authors of the Petersfield Neighbourhood Plan will outline the vision agreed by residents for the town centre and getting about around the town.
+Rob Mocatta, SDNPA member, Hampshire and EHDC councillor and a champion of active travel spoke about the current short term measures seen around the town centre and progress on longer term goals on how we access services and businesses.
+Then John Palmer, PTC councillor and one of the main authors of the Petersfield Neighbourhood Plan outlined the vision agreed by residents for the town centre and getting about around the town.
 What progress has been made and are any changes needed?
 The Plan is being revised so this is very topical.

 Tim O’Kelly, One Tree Books, Lavant Street

 Fifi Crowley, Gallery 30, The High Street